Matt Serra: The Ultimate Fighter coach

 Serra coached season 6 of The Ultimate Fighter reality show with Matt Hughes.
 Team Serra finished 6–2 in the first round of fights, winning six consecutive times which gave Serra the right to pick the fights in the second round.
 However, from then on Serra did not corner a single fighter to victory and saw all his trainees eventually lose out.
 The finale saw Team Hughes fighters Tommy Speer and Mac Danzig face each other for the title of Ultimate Fighter.

 Serra said in season 6 of The Ultimate Fighter that Joe Scarola lost his job at Serra's jiu-jitsu school for quitting The Ultimate Fighter within the first week of the show.
 In exchange, Scarola opened his own academy which has created a feud among the two former friends.
 Relieving Scarola from his duties was difficult for Serra as the two were close friends, with Scarola serving as best man at Serra's wedding.

 The two coaches were scheduled to face off for the UFC Welterweight Championship after the conclusion of the series at UFC 79.
 Serra, however, was forced to withdraw from the fight due to a herniated disc in his lower back.
 The injury became evident when Serra was demonstrating a move to his student and fell to the floor in excruciating pain.
-In Serra's place, Georges St-Pierre fought and defeated Matt Hughes for what was then the interim UFC welterweight title.
+In Serra's place, Georges St-Pierre fought and defeated Hughes for what was then the interim UFC welterweight title.
 This led to Serra holding the welterweight title while St-Pierre held the interim title.

 After St-Pierre vs Hughes at UFC 79, Serra confirmed to NBC Sports that his back was rapidly improving.
 He announced that he was scheduled to fight Georges St-Pierre at the first event to take place in Canada, UFC 83.
-This match would unify the interim and regular welterweight belts.
+This match would unify the interim and lineal welterweight belts.